 Number three: Trust leads to action

 MyHealthMath’s results—over $1,300 in annual savings per employee—are powered by behavioral science.
-We’ve improved decision support by tapping a few key levers that drive better decisions.
+We’ve improved the decision support system by tapping a few key levers that drive better decisions.
 One of these levers is trust: if people trust a result, they’re more likely to act on it.